iOS 11.3: How to check if your iPhone is being slowed down

-Apple has released an update through its public beta program that enables users to check the health of an iPhone's (£1,149.00 at Apple) battery.
+Apple has released an update through its public beta program that enables users to check the health of an iPhone's ($1,099.99 at Best Buy) battery.
 Currently, the only way to install iOS 11.3 is to sign up for the beta program.

 Eventually, this same feature will be released as an official update, once the beta period has ended sometime this spring.